mgates/spaghetti_squash/README.md

 ## In the future

-Printing out a tree structure, and counting call backs per-request (or save, or something).
+Printing out a tree structure, and counting callbacks per-request (or save, or something).

-Some tools to help you pull callbacks into seperate objects that can, one hopes, be refactored away.
+Some tools to help you pull callbacks into separate objects that can, one hopes, be refactored away.

 Who knows.